 It is not unusual to have the question "How much does it cost to build a home" directed at me.
 I wish there was a simple answer.
 However, it is far from simple.

-Let's start with the type Floor Plan your home will have.
+Let's start with the type Floor Plan/Style your home will have.

 Do you want a Multi-Level home, a tri-level, four-level home (homes where the Living room dining room, kitchen and a ½ bath are on the main level and then you go ½ flight of stairs to bedrooms and baths and down ½ flight of stairs under the upper level to a ½ submerged basement (your windows start at ground level and go up 2-1/2+ft.) with a family room additional bedrooms & baths?
 A four level would take you down below the main level of the home to a fully submerged basement for additional space.